resgateio/resgate/docs/res-protocol.md

 A client is the application that accesses the API by connecting to a gateway's WebSocket.
 While it may be possible to access the API resources through HTTP requests, any reference in these documentations to *client* implies a client using the WebSocket.

-A client uses the [RES-service protocol](res-service-protocol.md) for communication.
+A client uses the [RES-client protocol](res-client-protocol.md) for communication.

 ## Connection IDs